john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 ### Automated Threshold Methods

-Our candidate space will be comprised of the following ({numref}`auto-thresh-tbl`) histogram-based, entropy-based, and local-based threshold methods.
+Our candidate space will be comprised of the following ({numref}`auto-thresh-tbl`) histogram-based, entropy-based, spatial-based and local-based threshold methods.

 ```{table} Automated Threshold Methods
 :name: auto-thresh-tbl